Filtering

 }

-Example: If {{data.user_segment}} returns "" or null, the filter will use "free" instead.
+Example: If {{data.user_segment}} is "", null, undefined, 0, or false, the filter uses "free" instead.

 Custom Undefined